Snuff Puppets: History

 Snuff Puppets originated in Canberra as part of Splinters Theatre of Spectacle.
 They moved to a warehouse in the suburb of Footscray in Melbourne in 1992, and are now based in the historic Footscray Drill Hall.
 Snuff Puppets was founded by Pauline Cady, Simon Terrill, and the current artistic director Andy Freer.
 Nick Wilson became Co-Artistic Director in 2023.

 Since 1992, Snuff Puppets have roamed the streets, performed hundreds of stages and festival shows, and turned thousands of heads at protests and political rallies.

 Snuff Puppets have embarked on more than 40 international tours, with performances in countries including; Austria, Belgium, Brazil, Chile, Denmark, Democratic Republic of the Congo, England, France, Germany, Hong Kong, Hungary, India, Indonesia, Ireland, Italy, Japan, Korea, People’s Republic of China, Peru, Poland, Portugal, Netherlands, New Zealand, Romania, Singapore, Spain, Sweden, Switzerland, Taiwan & Thailand.

 They have conducted over 40 giant People's Puppet Project community workshops worldwide.

-The Victorian State Government and Maribyrnong City Council have supported Snuff Puppets with annual Arts Funding.
+Maribyrnong City Council support Snuff Puppets with annual operational Funding.
 Crumpler bags are a decades long supporter of Snuff Puppets tours.
 Snuff Puppets is a registered charity.
+Two decades of Creative Victoria operational funding for Snuff Puppets ended in July 2026.

 Responses

 In 2015, Snuff Puppet's promotional video for "Everybody" went viral; copies of the video have been reported as being viewed nearly 1 billion times.

-Snuff Puppets Youtube channel has over 550,000 subscribers and 330 million viral video views.
+Snuff Puppets Youtube channel has over 615,000 subscribers and 380 million viral video views.

+Snuff Puppets won the 2026 Creative Maribyrnong Award.

+My Melbourne Arts listed Snuff Puppets Swamp in the Top 10 shows of 2023.

 Realtime Magazine wrote the Snuff Puppets have a "commitment to pushing bad taste to its extreme".